lignumsystem/LignumForest/README.md

   + doxygen: generate the document
   + dot: used by `doxygen` to generate graphs for class hierarchies and function calls.
-  + doxywizard: GUI to browse, edit and optionally run Doxyfile.
+  + doxywizard: GUI to browse, to edit and optionally to run Doxyfile.

-On macOS these are easiest to install with MacPorts (or some other software package system).
+On macOS these are easiest to install with MacPorts.